Hardy-c/DNN-with-RNL/README.md

 # RNL for Deep Learning

 Random neural layers come from queue theory.
-Here
+Here, we propose to add RNL in classical deep neural network.
+We add RNL as a Keras layer class.

 ## List of files